ashutoshsamal/Yelp_dataset_ETL/README.md

 # SUMMERY

-This is an end to end data engineering project for YELP data set (https://www.yelp.com/dataset/documentation/main) that I build to get a hands-on experience on spark and hadoop ecosystem.I have used scala as a programing language , spark as compute engine and hive as warehouse and used data proc cluster in GCP to deploy my code.
+This is an end to end data engineering project for YELP data set  that I build to get a hands-on experience on spark and hadoop ecosystem.I have used scala as a programing language,spark as compute engine and hive as warehouse and used data proc cluster in GCP to deploy my code.

 # DATASET

-Yelp data set contains five types of data Business,review,user,checkin,tip.I took review and tips as fact table in my warehouse and other tables as their dimensions.
+Yelp data set contains five types of data Business,review,user,checkin,tip.I took review and tips as fact table in my warehouse and other tables as their dimensions.Details about the rew data that we receive can be found here :https://www.yelp.com/dataset/documentation/main

 # ETL
 I tried to cover different ways to process data so followed different ways of ETL for all this tables as follows:-